maoshenl/StarSampler/README.md

 See examples of the three stellar DFs: King model, Osipkov-Merritt, and SFW in the StarSampler directory.
 A brief discription of each model is in the paper.

-## Sampling from the distribution function
+### Sample from a defined distribution function

-For example, after defining the SFW DF and the input function as in the *sfw.py*, to sample from the model:
+As an example, after defining the SFW `DF` and the `sampler_input` functions, as in the *sfw.py*, to sample from the model:

 '''python
 import star_sampler as ssp